Quartic First-Order Methods for Low-Rank Minimization: Quartic Geometries for Low-Rank Minimization

-\textbf{Constraints and regularization terms.} In our formalism, the latter are embodied in the function $g$.
-Following the ideas in \cite{Bolte2018}, the Bregman iteration map of $h_u$ can also be easily computed in closed form when $g$ is the $l_1$ norm or the $l_0$ pseudonorm.
-As we will show in Section \ref{ss:SymNMF}, this also elementary when $g$ is the indicator function of the nonnegative orthant.
+\paragraph{Constraints and regularization terms.} Following the ideas in \cite{Bolte2018}, the Bregman iteration map of $h_N$ can also be easily computed in closed form when $g$ is the $\ell_1$ norm or the $\ell_0$ pseudonorm.
+As we will show in Section~\ref{ss:SymNMF}, this is also elementary when $g$ is the indicator function of the nonnegative orthant.